ArkhamKnightGPC/ArduinoProjects/README.md

 A light based theremin implemented on Arduino UNO with a photoresistor (also called **photocell** or **light-dependent resistor (LDR)**) and an active buzzer.

+<a id="Morse-code-transmitter"></a>

+## Morse code transmitter

+Morse code transmitter implemented in Arduino.
+The text message can be configured in the ***morse.ino*** script.
+The circuit outputs the morse encoded message using both an RGB led and an active buzzer.

 <a id="Sine-wave-model"></a>

 ## Sine wave model